 Further information and links to other organisations can be found on the Flood Advice page.

-Flooding Investigation Report (Under Section 19 of the Flood and Water Management Act 2010): Please see the documents section for a report examining the flooding events which occurred in South East Leeds on the 8 and 10 August 2014.
+Flooding Investigation Report (Under Section 19 of the Flood and Water Management Act 2010): Please see the Leeds Data Mill for reports examining the Storm Eva flooding event of December 2015 and the August 2014 flooding event in South East Leeds.

 Flood Risk Management